vishalwork08/nameservers/README.md

 _Note:
-Alternatively, if you do not wish to use docker, run individual projects (frontend & backend) by going inside their respective folders and running commands to start services using your oreferred process manager i.e. nodemon, pm2 etc_
+Alternatively, if you do not wish to use docker, run individual projects (frontend & backend) by going inside their respective folders and running commands to start services using your preferred process manager i.e. nodemon, pm2 etc_